These examples illustrate how to build powerful and flexible health dashboards by using DQL to slice and dice all Davis reported problems and events.

 3

-A join with entity attributes is performed with the goal to filter all problems with a given host name.
+This example joins entity attributes in order to filter all problems with a given host name.

 dt.davis.problems